How a Prescription Discount Card Lets You Compare Prices and Save Money

 Generally, prescription discount cards work like this:

-Using the price comparison, select which pharmacy you want to fill your prescription.
+- Use the price comparison to select which pharmacy you want to fill your prescription.
 You can do this on your smartphone before leaving your doctor’s office.

-Print out the discount card or coupon or show the price to the pharmacist using the mobile app.
+- Print out the discount card or coupon or show the discount code to the pharmacist using the mobile app.

-If you have an insurance on file, ask the pharmacist to process your order without running it through your insurance company.
+- If you have insurance on file, ask the pharmacist to process your order without running it through your insurance company.

 Though you can’t use a prescription discount card in conjunction with your insurance, you may find a quoted price lower than your insurance copay, Marsh said.

-GoodRx is not the only company on the market producing prescription discount cards.
-Others include:
+GoodRx is not the only company on the market producing prescription discount cards or coupons.
+Similar companies include:

 Most major pharmacy retail chains accept prescription discount cards.
 Some independent pharmacies also work with these discount programs.